Trump wants to fire thousands of government workers. Liberals are preparing to fight back if he wins

 A collection of activists, advocates and legal experts is promoting new federal rules to limit presidential power while urging Biden’s White House to do more to protect his accomplishments and limit Trump in a possible second term.
 All of that is happening with far less fanfare than plans by Trump supporters to create a conservative government-in-waiting via an effort known as “Project 2025.”

-The Office of Personnel Management, the federal government's chief human resources agency, will finalize a rule by April against reclassifying tens of thousands of workers so they can be more easily fired, according to OPM spokesperson Viet Tran.
-A future administration would likely have to spend months or years unwinding the rule.
+The Office of Personnel Management, the federal government’s chief human resources agency, proposed a rule against reclassifying tens of thousands of workers so they can be more easily fired.
+According to spokesperson Viet Tran, the office will finalize the rule in April.
+That means that a future administration would likely have to spend months — or even years — unwinding it if they want to try to do so.

 Those supporting the effort are open about its limits.